QutEcoacoustics/audio-analysis/docs/basics/cli.md

 Special mentions:

-- Powershell
+- Powershell & Bash
-    - All executables must be prefixed with a `./`
+    - All executables must be prefixed with a `./` if you're in the same folder as the executable
-- Unix
-    - All executions must be prefixed with `mono ` <-- note the space there

 ## Your first execution